jtarchie/site/written/resume/index.md

     suitable alternatives and managing their migration, which contributed to seamless transitions.
 Cooperated with clients to comprehend their objectives and requirements, and guided them in successfully adopting new products.
-  - Employed concourse.ci for constructing pipelines essential for automation tooling in numerous projects, resulting in streamlined operations and stabilized processes and releases.
-Conceived and executed the pull request resource for concourse, thereby enhancing testing workflows for open source projects and expediting the software delivery process , leading to an increase in user satisfaction.
+  - Employed CI/CD for constructing pipelines essential for automation tooling in numerous projects, resulting in streamlined operations and stabilized processes and releases.
+  - Revitalized a team in their software release cycle by implementing a comprehensive set of measures, including the establishment of robust testing environments, automation of release cycles, and enforcement of code best practices.
+As a result, the team transitioned from consistently delivering last to achieving first place in the platform release cycle.
   - Incorporated Pivotal's methodologies for pairing and test-driven development (TDD) to instruct junior engineers across a multitude of projects, fostering their growth as proficient team members and promoting the production of